jpjpcs/42_born2beroot/README.md

 `sudo reboot`
 `ss -tulnp`#check if the door 68 is already closed.
 If it is, it doesn't appear.

-12. After this, go to the 7. point ("7.
+12. After this, make a fast "Last Checks" (bellow) and then go to the 7. point of Gemartin tutorial ("7.
 Signature") to deliver the project.

+### Last Checks
+Before submitting the project, we performed some checks to ensure everything was set up correctly.
+These checks included verifying the Linux release, checking the partitions, verifying sudo installation, checking the hostname, checking password policies, checking UFW and SSH status, checking sudo logs, and verifying user group memberships:

+lsb_release -a || cat /etc/os-release
+lsblk
+dpkg -l | grep sudo
+hostnamectl
+sudo chage -l username
+sudo ufw status numbered
+sudo systemctl status ssh
+cd /var/log/sudo/ && cat sudo_config
+getent group sudo
+getent group user42
+cd /home/jode-jes && bash monitoring.sh (the home/jode-jes is the path where I had put the file monitoring.sh.
+You can use the path that you wish.
+For example, if you use /usr/local/bin as the path, then the command should be cd /usr/local/bin && bash monitoring.sh).

 13. After that we will turn off the VM, take a snapshot to keep the instance and generate a signature.txt get with the shasum of vdi.
 `sudo shutdown now`#turn-off the machine
 `sha1sum born2beroot.vdi`#sha1shum guarantees that the file born2beroot.vdi was not changed. vdi stands for virtual disk image.